-We also provide a wide range of joint and dual degrees for students interested in gaining additional content expertise and skills in fields such as law, business, public health, economics, diplomacy, and nutrition.
-Students not interested in pursuing a joint or dual degree can still develop cross-disciplinary training by taking electives in other departments and schools across the Tufts community.
-We invite you to explore our website and learn more about our degree programs, faculty, and students, to discover whether UEP is the right place for you.
+Our core courses provide a cutting-edge education in critical planning and policy skills, and a broad set of electives that allow students, in consultation with their advisor, to customize their chosen program to their particular interests.
+In addition to our in-house MA, MS, and MPP degree programs and certificates, we offer a wide range of joint and dual degrees for students interested in gaining additional content expertise and skills in fields such as law, business, public health, economics, diplomacy, and nutrition.
+Students not pursuing a joint or dual degree can still develop cross-disciplinary training by taking electives in other departments and schools across Tufts campuses.

 Our uniqueness among planning and policy schools is based around a group of flexible degree and certificate programs explicitly designed to help you incorporate intersectional social justice and sustainability goals into whatever career path you choose.
 Our alumni find themselves in critical roles in government, nonprofit organizations, citizen advocacy groups, international NGOs, and the private sector, both in the U.S. and across the world.
 Look at our website to learn more about our degree and certificate programs, our highly regarded faculty, and our outstanding students and alumni.